jpittelkow/Housarr/docs/CONTRIBUTING.md

 ---

-## Testing Checklist
+## Pre-Submission Checklist

-Before submitting changes:
+Before submitting changes, verify ALL items:

+### Security & Architecture
 - [ ] Household isolation is maintained (no cross-household data access)
 - [ ] New resources have appropriate Policy
 - [ ] Controllers call `Gate::authorize()` for protected actions